Fetterman commissions George Santos to record Cameo message for indicted Sen. Bob Menendez | KRDO

 Some Senate Democrats have called for Menendez, a New Jersey Democrat, to resign after he and his wife, Nadine Arslanian Menendez, were indicted in September on corruption-related offenses.
 They are accused of accepting “hundreds of thousands of dollars in bribes” in exchange for the senator’s influence and have pleaded not guilty.

-“I’m not anti-Santos. … Of course, he’s done some really bizarre kinda lying and everything.
-But if you expel somebody like George Santos, how can you allow somebody like Sen. Menendez to remain in the Senate?”
-Fetterman told CNN’s Abby Phillip on “NewsNight” on Monday.

-Santos responded to Fetterman’s tweet Monday, saying he didn’t realize “Bobby” was Menendez.
+Later Monday, Santos responded to Fetterman’s tweet, saying he didn’t realize “Bobby” was Menendez.

 “I love this!
 I wish I knew the Bobby in question!
-LOL,” Santos wrote on X.
+LOL,” Santos wrote on X, formerly known as Twitter.

-According to Menendez’s office, the senator told reporters at the Capitol on Monday of Fetterman, “I don’t think Mr. Clickbait’s donors will appreciate him using campaign funds to enrich George Santos.”

 Days after the House voted 311 to 114 to expel Santos, he joined the celebrity video message platform, where he is charging $200 per video.
 “Former Congressional ‘Icon’!” his bio says, describing him as “The Expelled member of Congress from New York City.”